spiffe/spiffe/standards/SPIFFE_Workload_API.md

   // Required.
   // WIT trust bundles belonging to trust domains that the workload should
   // trust, keyed by the SPIFFE ID of the trust domain.
+  //
-  // Bundles are encoded in JWK set (RFC 7517) format. map<string, string> bundles = 1;
+  // Bundles are encoded in JWK set (RFC 7517) format.
+Each JWK MUST specify the
+  // `kid` member with a unique identifier for the key. map<string, string> bundles = 1;
 }
 ```